The Local Area

 North Devon Surf Scene

-For those who love walking a visit to Heddon Valley is a must.
-This National trust managed area offers superb views and access to extensive footpaths and trails.
-Follow the river to Heddon’s Mouth bay which opens to the sea.
-Exmoor has so much to offer for those who enjoy the great outdoors.
+For those who love scenic walking, a visit to Heddon Valley is a must.
+This National Trust managed area offers superb views and access to extensive footpaths and trails.
+Follow the river to Heddon’s Mouth Bay where it opens out and joins the sea.
+Exmoor National Park has so much to offer for those who enjoy the great outdoors.

 Lynton & Lynmouth

-No visit to this area is complete without a trip to ‘Little Switzerland’ as the locals call Lynton and Lynmouth.
-About 40 minutes drive across the Exmoor National Park takes you to these lovely villages – Lynton atop the hill and Lynmouth at the sea.
-Both offer charming shops, cafes and tearooms and boast gorgeous views.
-Take a trip up and down the cliff railway which connect the two villages and enjoy the views.
+No visit to this area is complete without a trip to our ‘Little Switzerland’, aptly named by the locals.
+A 30 minute drive through the spectacular Exmoor National Park will take you to these pretty linked villages, Lynton, which sits atop the hill and Lynmouth lying below at sea level.
+Both offer a delightful array of charming shops, cafes and tearooms and boast incredible views.
+Take a trip up and down via the famous water driven cliff railway which connects the two.

 Marwood Hill Gardens